- Book your PQ and IPFM exam(s)

 Regional and local control of budget expenditure

-According to the survey three quarters (77 per cent) believe that regions and local areas should be in control of their own budget and spending while a quarter do not.
+According to the survey three quarters (77%) believe that regions and local areas should be in control of their own budget and spending while a quarter do not.